0no-co/gql.tada/website/reference/gql-tada-cli.md

 | `--fail-on-warn,-w` | Triggers an error and a non-zero exit code if any warnings have been reported.                   |
 | `--output,-o`       | Specify where to output the file to.
 (Default: The `tadaPersistedLocation` configuration option) |

-The `gql.tada generate-persisted` command will scan your code for `graphql.persisted()` calls and generate a JSON manifest file containing a mapping of document IDs to the GraphQL document strings.
+The `gql-tada generate-persisted` command will scan your code for `graphql.persisted()` calls and generate a JSON manifest file containing a mapping of document IDs to the GraphQL document strings.
 These can then be used to register known and accepted documents (known as “persisted operations”) with your GraphQL API to lock down accepted documents that are allowed to be sent.